Top Cybersecurity Venture Capital Firms

 #3 The “Internet of Things” industry

-The biggest threat from the rise of the Internet of Things – will be devices installed in homes such as Google’s Nest thermostats, smoke detectors, cameras, from the unsecure routers and Wi-Fi networks, and lastly, remote security systems controlled by mobile devices.
+The biggest threat from the rise of the Internet of Things – will be devices installed in homes such as Google’s Nest thermostats, smoke detectors, cameras, routers and Wi-Fi networks, and lastly, remote security systems controlled by mobile devices.

 Google must protect the constant data and monitoring taking place in the cloud through these devices.
 But consumers shouldn’t expect anything more than standard protecting from this company.
 After all, Google has a history of monetizing personal and private data.
 Startups who are willing to build on-top of these new devices could benefit substantially.